 AI boosts CX with intent classification, triage, and proactive help.
 A “right to a human” escalation path keeps trust high.
 Track CSAT, handle time, and first-contact resolution so leaders can expand what truly works.

 Automation pipelines route routine work and free experts for judgment calls.
-But security must grow in parallel—see your own guidance in Cybersecurity in the Age of AI.
-You outline practical defenses (input validation, access control, red-teaming) that apply immediately, regardless of AGI vs ASI timelines.
+But security must grow in parallel—see Cybersecurity in the Age of AI for practical defenses (input validation, access control, red-teaming) that apply immediately, regardless of AGI vs ASI timelines.

 Well-architected cloud helps manage model hosting, vector indexes, and governance.
 Sustainability matters too; energy-aware architectures like those discussed in Green Tech in the Cloud align cost, performance, and ESG goals.